humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-19-script-yielding-with-setimmediate.md

     }, 50)

-So after 50ms, this function is added to the queue and it&#8217;s executed as soon as its turn comes.
+So after 50ms, this function is added to the queue and it's executed as soon as its turn comes.
 A call to `setTimeout()` effectively allows the current JavaScript task to complete so the next UI update can occur.

 ## Problems

-Even though I&#8217;ve been a big proponent of using `setTimeout()` in this way, there are a couple of problems with this technique.
+Even though I've been a big proponent of using `setTimeout()` in this way, there are a couple of problems with this technique.
 First and foremost, timer resolution across browsers varies.
 Internet Explorer 8 and earlier have a timer resolution of 15.6ms while Internet Explorer 9 and later as well as Chrome have a timer resolution of 4ms.
 All browsers enforce a minimum delay for `setTimeout()`, so `setTimeout(fn, 0)` actually execute after 0ms, it executes after the timer resolution.

 Another problem is power usage.
 Managing timers drains laptop and mobile batteries.
 Chrome [experimented][2] with lowering the timer resolution to 1ms before finding that it was hurting battery life on laptops.
 Ultimately, the decision was made to move back to a 4ms timer resolution.
 Other browsers have since followed suit, though many throttle timer resolution to 1s for background tabs.
 Microsoft found that lowering the timer resolution to 1ms can [reduce battery run time][3] by 25%.
 Internet Explorer 9, in fact, keeps timer resolution at 15.6ms when a laptop is running on battery and only increases to 4ms when plugged in.